Please call the Henry County Election Commission at 731-642-0411

 - Voter’s signature

 4. Is any additional information required for individuals who have registered to vote by mail?
+You may still need to provide identification when you send back your ballot.
+Your county will send instructions with your ballot on what to include.

 5. How can a person vote who possesses a valid commercial driver license and who will be working outside the county of registration during the early voting period and all day on election day?